Truck Driver TrainingTruck Driver Training Guidesheet

-The Truck Driver Training Program at IVCC combines classroom presentation and hands-on experience that leads to a Class A commercial driver’s license.
+The Truck Driver Training Program at IVCC combines classroom theory and hands-on experience that leads to a Class A commercial driver’s license.
 Students learn the basic skills to become a safe, professional truck driver that will enable the student to secure an entry-level position in the trucking industry.
-IVCC TDT meets all Federal Motor Carrier Safety Admistration's Entry Level Driver Training.
+During class students will learn to turn with 53 foot trailer, shifting a 10 speed manual semi, yard skills and pre-trip inspection.
+IVCC TDT meets all Federal Motor Carrier Safety Administration's Entry Level Driver Training.

-Illinois Valley Community College’s Truck Driver Training Program, TDT 1201 (classroom instruction) and 1202 (behind-the-wheel driving) is completed in 160 hours.
-After the completion of the required hours and road test at the DMV, you will receive a Certificate in Truck Driver Training and Commerical Driver's License.
+Illinois Valley Community College’s Truck Driver Training Program, TDT 1201 (theory instruction) and 1202 (behind-the-wheel driving) is completed in 160 hours.
+After the completion of the required hours and road test at the DMV, you will receive a Certificate in Truck Driver Training and Commercial Driver's License.

 Ways to pay for IVCC Truck Driver Program: